Using Walking Poles on The Camino

 What are walking poles and why should I use them?

-Often considered an essential accessory for long-distance trekking or walking, poles can be a valuable item to add to your Camino packing checklist.
+Often considered an essential accessory for long-distance trekking or walking, walking poles can be a valuable item to add to your Camino packing checklist.
+On the Camino de Santiago, walking poles are tools used by pilgrims to aid in balance, reduce strain on the legs and knees, and enhance walking efficiency during their journey.
 If you are planning a long-distance walk of any kind, walking poles will help keep your arms moving forward.

-Be careful when buying new walking poles for long-distance treks, however.
-It is important that you get the right type – foldable poles are great if you are planning to travel with them for example.
+*Be careful when buying new walking poles.
+It is essential to select the right type of poles.
+For example, foldable poles are great if you plan to travel with them.

 walking-poles-pilgrims-camino-de-santiago-caminoways